Warm Up, Cool Down and Be Flexible

 How long you spend warming up will depend on your fitness level.
 If you are newer to exercise, your body will respond better with a longer warm up.

 Adding stretches to your warm up may improve your exercise performance.
-Once your muscles are warm, spend a few minutes on stretching.
+Once your muscles are warm, spend a few minutes stretching.
 Since the goal of your warm up is to increase your heart rate and get you ready for more intense work, choose stretches that can be done standing up.
 Floor stretches are best for your cool down segment.

 Just as a warm up prepares your body for exercise, an effective cool down gives your body time to recover.

-Your cool down begins as you gradually decrease your intensity level at the end of your aerobic exercise session.
+The cool down begins as you gradually decrease your intensity level at the end of your aerobic exercise session.
 For example, if you have been walking at a quick pace, begin cooling down by slowing your steps and taking your arms out of the movement.
 Walk at a comfortable pace until your breathing and heart rate have returned to normal.

 Once you are breathing easily, stretch while your muscles are still warm.